-Make sure that the computer is properly docked
+Making sure that the computer is properly docked

-The computer may be properly aligned with the docking station, but it might not be completely docked in the docking station.
+The computer might be properly aligned with the docking station, but it might not be completely docked in the docking station.
 Make sure that the alignment pins on the docking station align with the holes on the bottom of the computer.

 The docking process varies between different types of docking stations.
-Typically, docking is a two step process:
+Typically, docking is a two-step process:

 - Press the computer into place.
 You might hear a clicking sound when the computer is properly seated.

 Making sure that the docking station cables are connected properly

 If you are experiencing problems with your docking station, make sure that each cable is inserted into the docking station and any power connections are securely and properly connected.